Skardu: Administration

 The city of Skardu constitutes a tehsil within Skardu District.
 Skardu District itself is the part of the larger Baltistan Division.
-The Skardu city being a tehsil/taluka is administrated by an Assistant Commissioner of BPS-17 belonging to Pakistan Administrative service whereas Skardu District administrated by a Deputy Commissioner BPS-19 of Pakistan Administrative Service.
-The Current DC Skardu is Karimdad Chugtai.
+The Skardu city being a tehsil/taluka is administered by an Assistant Commissioner of BPS-17 belonging to the Pakistan Administrative service whereas Skardu District is administered by a Deputy Commissioner BPS-19 of the Pakistan Administrative Service.
+The Current DC Skardu is Karim Dad Chughtai.